What’s a Breast Augmentation Refund Gap?

 Implants under the muscle look more natural because they are better hidden, mammography is easier to interpret, and there is strong evidence that the risk of infection and capsular contracture is lower.

 When going under the muscle, I always place my implants as close to the midline as possible, but without lifting up the pec muscle where it attaches to the sternum.
 Overly releasing the pec muscle can lead to symmastia, also called “bread loafing” or a “uniboob” by some.

 A patient with a narrower space will have closer breasts; a wider space will result in breasts that are further apart.
 The body itself also affects the implant position.

 Over the first year, the pectoral muscle pushes the implants down and outwards.
 This is why I have my patients massage toward the midline and why cleavage will still always need help from a bra.

-Chest shape makes a difference too, when the chest slopes inward (pectus excavatum) implants tend to stay more to the middle.
-In some cases the chest slopes outward (pectus carinatum) and the implants move more under the arms.
+Chest shape makes a difference too, as when the chest slopes inward (pectus excavatum) implants tend to stay more to the middle.
+In some cases, the chest slopes outward (pectus carinatum) and the implants move more under the arms.

 With a sub-glandular augmentation (just under the breast tissue, not the muscle) implants can be placed closer to the midline but the risk of tenting, rippling and implant visibility make this far less appealing in my opinion.